 For dinner I wasn’t super hungry, so I made a green smoothie: 3 bananas (364g), celery (38g), kale (28g), blueberries (102g), 3/4 cup water.

 394 calories, 2g fat, 99g carb, 5g protein

 I was scared of the kale (it’s a food I’ve rarely eaten), so I only used one leaf of it without the stem.
 I couldn’t even taste it.
 This tasted just like a banana-blueberry smoothie, although it was dark blue-green in color.
 Something made this smoothie really thick though.
-I could barely get the second glass of it out of the Vitamix.
 It would have been better with more water or some juicy fruits to thin it out a bit.

 I ate 2 more bananas (236g) and another of those yummy Asian pears (210g).
 It’s almost like eating a crunchy watermelon — so juicy!

 298 calories, 1g fat, 76g carb, 4g protein

 2179 calories, 29g fat, 499g carb, 39g protein

 11% of calories from fat, 6% from protein, 83% from carbs